 Privacy and Confidentiality The patient has the right, to make informed decisions within the law, to personal privacy with the following rights:

-• To personal privacy, receive care in a safe setting.
+- To personal privacy, receive care in a safe setting.

-• To know the reasons for any change in medical provider for patient care.
+- To know the reasons for any change in medical provider for patient care.

-Restraints The patient has the right to be free from punishment, physical or mental abuse.
-All patients have the right to be free from restraint or seclusion.
+Restraints All patients have the right to be free from restraint or seclusion.
 Restraints or seclusion may only be used to ensure the immediate physical safety of the patient & others from harm & discontinued at the earliest possible time.

-Discharge Planning The patient has the right to participate in the development, implementation of the plan of care, & request assistance with discharge planning from the time of admission & any time during the hospitalization related to their health status.
-A patient has the right to be informed, involved in decisions affecting care & treatment needs.
+Discharge Planning The patient has the right to participate in the development, implementation of the plan of care, can request assistance with discharge planning from the time of admission & anytime during the hospitalization related to their health status.
+A patient has the right to be informed, involved in decisions affecting care, treatment needs or any continuing health care requirements following discharge from the hospital.

 Identity The patient has the right to know the identity, qualifications, and professional status of individuals providing service to him/her and to know which physician or other practitioner is primarily responsible for his/her care.